LootTable/weather-api/README.md

 # Weather API

-A REST API that returns real-time weather data for any city in the world.
+A REST API that returns real time weather data for any city in the world.

 Built with FastAPI and Python.
-Uses the Open-Meteo API — no API key required.
+Uses the Open-Meteo API. no API key required.

 Features
 - Search any city and get current temperature, wind speed, and conditions
-- Includes a browser-based dashboard at `/dashboard`
+- Includes a browser based dashboard at `/dashboard`
 - Returns temperature in °F and wind speed in mph

 How to run it